nephila/djangocms-blog/docs/installation.rst

   * Edit the post via djangocms frontend by adding / editing plugins
   * Publish the blog post by flagging the "Publish" switch in the blog post admin

+.. note:: by default djangocms-blog uses django CMS plugins for content, this means you will **not** have a text field
+          in the blog post admin, but you will have to visit the frontend blog page (hit "Visit on site" button on the upper right corner) and add django CMS plugins on the frontend.
+Check the `tutorial`_ for more details.

 .. _external_applications: